 Where: Galway City

 The Galway International Arts Festival is one of Ireland’s premier arts events, turning Galway into a vibrant cultural hub of theatre, live music, dance, visual art, comedy, and talks.
-Over two weeks in July, venues across the city host international performances, big concerts under the festival Big Top, street spectacle, and world‑class creative showcases — making it a highlight of the summer festival calendar in Ireland.
+Over two weeks in July, venues across Galway host international performances, big concerts under the festival Big Top, street spectacle, and world‑class creative showcases — making it a highlight of the summer festival calendar in Ireland.

 🎨 Planning a Galway arts trip?
 Check out our Galway International Arts Festival guide for tickets, schedules, and insider tips.